We’ve all heard of IQ and EQ. But there is also a measure of our spiritual capabilities. Here are 12 signs that you have high spiritual intelligence.

 People with high spiritual capabilities tend to think deeply, be aware of the interconnectedness of all things, are compassionate and empathetic towards others and also to animals, plants and mother earth.

-Why we sometimes lose our spiritual intelligence
+Why we sometimes lose our spiritual path

 Spiritual intelligence is something we are all born with.
 However, our rational worldview often teaches this innate ability out of us.
 We are taught only to believe what we can see or those things that can be scientifically measured.
 However, humans have always understood that there is more to this world than meets the eye.